Fix Your Sagging Mattress Fast

 To check if your mattress has sagging areas, try laying something flat like a yardstick across the top surface of your bed and look for gaps underneath.
 Common areas are usually where heavy spots of the body, like the head, hips, and shoulders, lay.
 Also run your hand over your mattress and feel around for areas that are lumpy, hard, or where there may be areas where your springs feel different or are poking through.
 If you feel any of these, you either need to fix the mattress or get a new one.

+The best memory foam mattress brands like TempurPedic lasts about eight to ten years, but some cheaper options start to sag within several years of use.
 If your memory foam mattress is sagging, first try rotating the bed 180 degrees or flip it if it’s a double-sided mattress.
 This will make it so that your body applies pressure in different areas.
 This can sometimes even out the foam by redistributing weight.

 If that doesn’t work for you, consider a memory foam mattress topper.
 A thick topper can help to fill in slight indents, and also doesn’t change the feel of your mattress.
 There are tons of memory foam toppers available in different thicknesses and they come with different features like cooling, pressure relieving, or even scented.